QuixiAI/dolphin-logger/README.md

 Note for Ollama models:
 - If `apiBase` is not specified for an Ollama provider, it defaults to `http://localhost:11434/v1`.
 - No API key is required for local Ollama models.

+Note for Claude Code:
+- The "claude_code" provider uses the Claude Code CLI to leverage your Claude Max subscription
+- Requires Claude Code to be installed and authenticated (run `claude setup-token`)
+- No API key is required in the config - authentication is handled by Claude Code CLI
+- The `providerModel` field is not used (Claude Code manages model selection internally)
+- All requests are logged with detailed usage and cost information from Claude Code

 **4. Validate Configuration (Optional):**
    After editing, you can validate your `config.json`: